aecorn/dnd5e-alcohol/README.md

 If you have ideas for enhancements or errors to report, use the "issues" on this repo.

+> When the module is updated, items you have already imported from the compendiums will remain unchanged.
+Unless you import them from the compendiums again.

 # Todo:
 - make sure poisoned condition is added along Wasted

 ## Inebriation "points"
 The characters now have a numeric flag of how many "inebriation points" they have.
-Consuming alcohol will prompt for a Save, if the save is failed, the potency of the drink is applied to the character.
+Consuming alcohol will prompt for a Save, if the save is failed, the potency and properties from the drink can be manually applied to the character from the chatcard.

 ### Inebriation meter in character sheet
 ![Inebriation bar](imgs/inebriation_bar.png) \